rajeshpillai/node-file-db-todo/README.md

 3. **Navigate to the Project Directory:** `cd <project-directory>`
 4. **Start the Server:** `node server.js`
 5. **Access the Application:** Open a browser and navigate to `http://localhost:3000/`.

+## Load test
+1. Run the run-load-test.sh script from the root folder.
+The test data will be created in the tests/data folder.

 ## Future Enhancements